markjprice/cs11dotnet7/docs/errata/improvements.md

 int answer2 = d("Frog");
 ```

-In the next edition, I will add a note to warn the reader either not to enter this code, or to tell them to put the in a separate file, as shown in the following code:
+In the next edition, I will add a note to warn the reader either not to enter this code, or to tell them to put at the bottom of `Program.cs` or in a separate file, as shown in the following code:
 ```cs
 // In a separate file like Program.Delegates.cs. delegate int DelegateWithMatchingSignature(string s);